couthcommander/Bios6301/lectures/10_git_intro.md

 ### Create a new repo

 * You'll want a private repository for class
-* Add Cole and Sarah (couthcommander and sarahlotspeich) as collaborators (see 4th assignment)
+* Add Cole and Michael (couthcommander and michaelleewilliams) as collaborators (see 4th assignment)

 ### Additional GitHub features